igmor/workglow/README.md

       role_arn: ${example_workflow.initialize.arn}
 ```

-All workglow steps are ran concurrently and simultaneously unless a step has
+All workglow steps are run concurrently and simultaneously unless a step has
 an implicit dependency on output parameters of other steps, ie

 ```
 role_arn: ${example_workflow.initialize.arn}
 ```

-In this case the step is ran afer output parameter becomes available, ie
+In this case, the step is run afer output parameter becomes available, ie
-after step runs that produce all the needed paramters.
+after step runs that produce all the necessary input parameters .

 Steps Go handlers are implemented as Go plugins with all the limitations for
-this featutre.
+this feature.
 Please read https://pkg.go.dev/plugin for more information.